phaserjs/phaser/README.md

 * ScaleManager.getParentBounds now takes any transforms into account to get the correct parent bounds (thanks @jdnichollsc #2111 #2098)
 * Cache.addBitmapFont now applies a default value for the x and y spacing if the arguments are omitted (thanks @nlotz #2128)
 * Removed use of the `tilePosition` property in the Phaser.Rope class as it isn't implemented and caused calls to `Rope.reset` to crash (thanks @spayton #2135)
+* ScaleMin and ScaleMax stopped working in Phaser 2.3.0 due to an incorrect transform callback scope (thanks @brianbunch #2132)

 ### Pixi Updates